lyleseebeck/mba_data_decisions/Real-Estate---R.md

     ## F Statistic             153.561*** (df = 6; 314)           142.873*** (df = 9; 255)
     ## =========================================================================================
     ## Note:                                                         *p<0.1; **p<0.05; ***p<0.01

+-   Most of the variation is explained by square feet, for when run as the only regression variable its R^2 is 70%.
+Because this is all in one neighborhood, location may be less of a factor.
+In other words, square feet might not explain 70% of the results if we were looking at housing prices in all of LA or all of California.
+(In a sense, we could think of location implicitly being controlled for, because all of these houses are so close together).

 -   74.6% of the variation in home prices can be explained by our selected variables (BEDS, BATHS, CITY, SQUARE.FEET, LOT.SIZE ,